Dave864/Hex_Summons/README.md

 - Affinity: Indicates the primary elemental affinity of the character.
 Can be earth, fire, water, wind, or some combination of the four.
 - Level: A value that determines the value of all other stats.
 - Health: The maximum vitality of the character.
-  - Current Health: The current vitality of the character.
-When this drops to 0, the character is considered defeated.
-  - Base: The value at level 1.
-  - Growth Factor: By how much the stat grows per level.
 - Attack: Determines the strength of offensive actions.
-  - Base: The value at level 1.
-  - Growth Factor: By how much the stat grows per level.
 - Defense: Determines the amount of damage that is mitigated from offensive actions.
-  - Base: The value at level 1.
-  - Growth Factor: By how much the stat grows per level.
 - Agility: The primary stat for determining a character's order in initiative.
-  - Base: The value at level 1.
-  - Growth Factor: By how much the stat grows per level.
 - Magic: Determines the bonus strength of an action based off the action's elemental alignment.
   - This stat is further broken down into four aspects: earth, fire, water, and air.
 Each aspect has its own distinct value.
-  - Base: The value at level 1.
-Each element has its own distinct value.
-  - Growth Factor: By how much the stat grows per level.
-Each element has its own distinct value.
 - Resistance: Determines the amount of damage mitigated from the bonus strength of offensive actions.
   - This stat is further broken down into four aspects: earth, fire, water, and air.
 Each aspect has its own distinct value.
-  - Base: The value at level 1.
-Each element has its own distinct value.
-  - Growth Factor: By how much the stat grows per level.
-Each element has its own distinct value.

 ## Action Potency